braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/google_tag_manager.md

 Be sure to enter the current user's unique ID in the **External User ID** field, typically populated using a data layer variable sent by your website.

 ![A dialog box showing the Braze Action Tag configuration settings.
-Settings included are "tag type" and "external user ID".][8]
+Settings included are "tag type" and "external user ID".][gtm-change-user]

 #### Log custom events {#custom-events}